The ASSOCIATION OF INTERNATIONAL MERCENARIES, the most professional choice for commanders in need of a qualified hired gun.

 A series of turn-based squad-level combat strategy games for the PC that came out in the 1990s, with some role-playing elements, financial management, and a weird and wonderful cast of mercenaries ranging from out-and-out maniacs to seasoned professionals (And in some cases, maniac professionals).
 Pick a modern combat trope, and they've probably used it shamelessly.The first game takes place on the South Atlantic island of Metavira, which was once a nuclear testing site.
 Because of radiation, some trees mutated into fallow trees; It was discovered that the sap of those trees contains amazing medical properties that is every doctor's Christmas wish come true, and thus the research team, led by Jack Richards and his daughter Brenda, arrived on the island to study the trees and, if possible, reproduce them.
 But one day, Lucas Santiano, a senior member of the research team, betrayed his employers, burned the labs, hired his own (literal) Redshirt Army, and took over most of the island to monopolize the sap-supplying business.
 This is where the Richards hire You to reconquer the island and to kick Santiano's ass with the help of Hired Guns provided by the Association of International Mercenaries, or just A.I.M for short.The second game, Jagged Alliance: Deadly Games, has you working for Gus Tarballs and accepting small-time mercenary missions.
 Eventually, the stand-alone missions tie together into thwarting the DFK, a high-tech organization whose plans involve using satellites for orbital superiority.
 This game was made specifically for multiplayer complete with map editor.
 All strategic elements were sacrificed for tactical ones; instead of overworld management, the campaign is a series of one-sector scenarios.The third game, Jagged Alliance 2 (yes, you read that correctly) takes place in Arulco.
 Hired by dethroned king Enrico Chivaldori, you and your band of mercenaries — from both A.I.M. and newcomer M.E.R.C.
 (More Economic Recruitment Center), which was founded by (surviving) ex-members of the former — are to liberate Arulco and to kill Enrico's ex-wife Deidranna Reitman, who usurped the throne a decade ago and ruled since then with iron fist of tyranny.
 Surprisingly well thought out and complex as computer games go in its approach to physical injury, fatigue, the effectiveness of firearms and the use of explosives and noted for its excellent Turn-Based Combat.
 Notably it's got a lot of mileage out of the v1.13 mod (a reference to the last official patch being v1.12 and, probably by coincidence, the last official versions of both original JA and Deadly Games), which drastically changed the game and even introduced a multiplayer mode that wasn't in the unmodified JA2!
 Some of the trope examples are due to, modified, subverted, or averted by this mod.The Fourth Game, Jagged Alliance 2: Unfinished Business takes place in Tracona.
 Ricci Mining and Exploration, the company that ran the mines in Arulco during Deidranna's reign, wants control of the mines back.
 Setting up a base in the nearby military dictatorship of Tracona, they launch missiles at the Prison in Arulco as a warning.
 King Enrico Chivaldori, knowing that Aruclo has not recovered enough to effectively deal with this crisis, hires you to resolve it.
 This game is very short, and the main draw of this game is the map editor, which was later added (along with other new features in this game, except the new mercs, unless you count the v1.13 mod) to JA2 in later patches.Jagged Alliance 3 has had a troubled past, being announced, shown off at E3 '07, then dropped by Sir-Tech.
 German publisher bitComposer has purchased the rights to the IP, and have begun preliminary development.
 The game was targeted for a 2011 release.Strategy First is currently working on Jagged Alliance social networking game in the vein of Facebook-type apps like Mafia Wars and FarmVille.Kalypso Games and bitComposer Games released Jagged Alliance: Back In Action in February 2011, a real-time remake of Jagged Alliance 2.
-In August 2012 they released the sequel to BiA, Crossfire.Gamigo and Cliffhanger Productions are working on the Jagged Alliance Online, an isometric tactical MMORPG.Jagged Alliance: Flashback by Full Control, the makers of the 2013 videogame adaptation of Space Hulk, is in production.
-It will be turn-based with elements from the 1.13 mod, with the story taking place in the 1980s on the Caribbean island archipelago San Christobal, occupied by Soviet forces led by a fanatical hard-liner general.
-Under orders from CIA, you are to drive out the Russians from the islands, and to do so you will assemble the team of mercenaries that will later become known as AIM, but once you land, you discover that not everything is as it seems...
-The Kickstarter goal was reached, but those willing to donatefurther can do so via paypal on their site for the next three months, starting from 24 May, 2013.
+In August 2012 they released the sequel to BiA, Crossfire.Gamigo and Cliffhanger Productions are working on the Jagged Alliance Online, an isometric tactical MMORPG.Jagged Alliance: Flashback by Full Control, the makers of the 2013 videogame adaptation of Space Hulk, is in production, and currently in alpha.
+It will be turn-based with elements from the 1.13 mod, taking place in the 1991 depicting the origins of AIM.
+The Kickstarter goal was reached, but those willing to donate further can do so on their site.

 Provides Examples Of: